Accelize/drm/doc/drm_hardware_integration.rst

    run -all

-.. important:: Note that the BFM takes approximately 30 us to load the default license file.
+.. warning:: Note that the BFM takes approximately 30 us to load the license file.
-               Make sure your simulation starts after the ``LICENSE_FILE_LOADED`` signal is asserted.
+             Make sure your stimuli signals start after the ``LICENSE_FILE_LOADED`` signal is asserted.

 Expected Behavior